Crooked River (Oregon)

 The Crooked River is a tributary, 125 mi long, of the Deschutes River in the U.S. state of Oregon.
-The river begins at the confluence of the South Fork Crooked River and Beaver Creek.
+The river begins at the confluence of the South Fork Crooked River and Beaver Creek in southeastern Crook County.
 Of the two tributaries, the South Fork Crooked River is the larger and is sometimes considered part of the Crooked River proper.
 A variant name of the South Fork Crooked River is simply "Crooked River".
 The Deschutes River flows north into the Columbia River.